Frequently asked questions for Mac

 Where is the disk image file?

-To locate the disk image file, select Preferences from the Docker Dashboard then Advanced from the Resources tab.
+To locate the disk image file, select Settings from the Docker Dashboard then Advanced from the Resources tab.

 The Advanced tab displays the location of the disk image.
 It also displays the maximum size of the disk image and the actual space the disk image is consuming.
 Note that other tools might display space usage of the file in terms of the maximum file size, and not the actual file size.